Frama-C/Frama-C-snapshot/INSTALL.md

 installation directories are available, in particular `--prefix=/path`.

 A plugin can be enabled by `--enable-plugin` and disabled by `--disable-plugin`.
 By default, all distributed plugins are enabled.
-Those who defaults to 'no' are not part of the Frama-C distribution (usually because they are too experimental to be released as is).
+Those who default to 'no' are not part of the Frama-C distribution (usually because they are too experimental to be released as is).